-Specification Level 9: Masters Degree AC/NICE Course Learning AC/NICE Graduate outcomes Attributes Knowledge Graduates of a Masters Degree (Coursework) will have: • a body of knowledge that includes the understanding of recent developments in a discipline and/or area of professional practice; • knowledge of research principles and methods applicable to a field of work and or learning.
+Specification Level 9: Masters Degree AC/NICE Course Learning outcomes AC/NICE Graduate Attributes Knowledge Graduates of a Masters Degree (Coursework) will have: • a body of knowledge that includes the understanding of recent developments in a discipline and/or area of professional practice; • knowledge of research principles and methods applicable to a field of work and or learning.
 Demonstrated: advanced and integrated recognition of the diversity of life values that characterise today's pluralist societies, including as appropriate, consideration and application of Aboriginal and Torres Strait Islander perspectives, and ability to encourage respect, based on informed understanding, of those who hold views that differ from those of the school community; detailed understanding of the development of theological and anthropological perspectives on Christian educational practice; in-depth understanding of general research principles and methods, and advanced knowledge of specific research approaches within the discipline of education.
-Christian Worldview Critical and Creative Thinking Professional Knowledge Skills Graduates of a Masters Degree (Coursework) will have: cognitive skills to demonstrate mastery of theoretical knowledge and to reflect critically on theory and professional practice or scholarship; cognitive, technical and creative skills to investigate, analyse and synthesise complex information, problems, concepts and theories and to apply established theories to different bodies of knowledge or practice; cognitive, technical and creative skills to generate Demonstrated ability to: critically evaluate and effectively communicate educational theories and practices in order to most effectively achieve desired learning outcomes with special attention to embedded worldview and life values; demonstrate the advanced level of knowledge and higher order of skills that are required for effective Christian education and professional learning in such areas as teaching, curriculum, administration, and research in order to fulfil the vision and mission of particular school communities; Christian Worldview Leadership Integrity and Justice Communication Personal and Social Skills Critical and Creative Thinking Professional Knowledge
+Christian Worldview Critical and Creative Thinking Professional Knowledge Skills Graduates of a Masters Degree (Coursework) will have: Demonstrated ability to: • critically evaluate and effectively communicate educational theories and Christian Worldview Leadership

+- cognitive skills to demonstrate mastery of theoretical knowledge and to reflect critically on theory and professional practice or scholarship; - cognitive, technical and creative skills to investigate, analyse and synthesise complex information, problems, concepts and theories and to apply established theories to different bodies of knowledge or practice; - cognitive, technical and creative skills to generate and evaluate complex ideas and concepts at an abstract level; - communication and technical research skills to justify and interpret theoretical propositions, methodologies, conclusions and professional decisions to specialist and nonspecialist audiences; - technical and communication skills to design, evaluate, implement, analyse and theorise about developments that contribute to professional practice or scholarship.